 Knowing what each of the types of assessment questions does well tells you half the story.
 The other half is knowing how to combine them for a specific assessment goal.

-For a mid-unit assessment (20 to 25 minutes)
+For a Mid-Unit Assessment (20 to 25 Minutes)

 Start with 8 to 10 MCQs at the Remembering and Understanding levels.
 Add 4 to 5 FITB items targeting vocabulary and formulas.
 Close with 2 to 3 Short Answer questions at the Applying or Analyzing level.
-This structure tests content breadth with MCQs, precision with FITB, and understanding with Short Answer.
-Covering three distinct cognitive levels in one assessment.
+This structure tests content breadth with MCQs, precision with FITB, and understanding with Short Answer, covering three distinct cognitive levels in one assessment.

-For a summative unit exam (40 to 50 minutes)
+For a Summative Unit Exam (40 to 50 Minutes)

 Use 10 to 15 MCQs for coverage, 5 FITB items for precision, 4 to 5 Short Answer questions for applied understanding, and 1 Essay question for synthesis and argumentation.
 This full-spectrum structure covers all five types of assessment questions and provides diagnostic data at every cognitive level from recall through creation.